Zelenskyy renews offer to meet with Putin as officials say Russian attacks kill a child in Ukraine

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Tuesday renewed his offer to meet with Russian leader Vladimir Putin and negotiate an end to the war in Ukraine, but hopes of any progress were low as delegations from both governments prepared to hold a third round of direct talks.
+KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Tuesday renewed his offer to meet with Russia's Vladimir Putin and negotiate an end to the war in Ukraine, but hopes of progress were low as delegations prepared to hold another round of talks.

 Russian forces, meanwhile, pounded four Ukrainian cities in nighttime attacks that officials said killed a child.

 Putin has spurned Zelenskyy's previous offers of a face-to-face meeting to end Europe's biggest conflict since World War II.
 But the Ukrainian leader insists that lower-level delegations like the ones expected for talks in Istanbul on Wednesday don't have the political heft to stop the fighting.
-Each side's demands for ending Russia's full-scale invasion of its neighbor, launched on Feb.
-24, 2022, remain far apart.
+The sides remain far apart on how to end the war begun by Russia's full-scale invasion on Feb.
+24, 2022.

 “Ukraine never wanted this war, and it is Russia that must end the war that it itself started,” Zelenskyy said in a Telegram post.